apmoore1/Research-Resources-List/README.md

 # Research-Resources-List
-A list of blog posts and videos on how to present, review, and write rebuttals.
+A list of blog posts and videos on how to present, review, write rebuttals, and collaboration.
 This list is heavily biased towards blog post and videos that I have found within the Natural Language Processing (NLP) community and is not an extensive list.

 The List below is all of the conferences and their associated acronyms that are used throughout the list:
 * [ACL](https://aclanthology.info/venues/acl) - Association for Computational Linguistic.
 In the contexts of this list it refers to the conference series rather than the society.